ayal/headly/README.md

 - click the link to see the result in the facebook debugger

+- you can also try to post "http://theserver/headly/madly" to facebook and see how it handles it

 - look at the example's code to see what just happened